How did you do in meeting your health goals in 2023?

 - Choose local landmarks that would make a lunchtime walk exciting and pleasant.

-- Find local places you can find a tasty lunch.
+- Find local places where you can enjoy a tasty lunch.

 - If you take lunch to work, find pleasant locations to walk to and eat outside.